 This is consistent with how a bear, which was one of the basis of his fighting style, compares to most other creatures in its habitat.

 Worm Sign: He creates a massive swell in the water as he swims, with his dorsal spines protruding from the top.
 Taken Up to Eleven when the act of landfall is preceded by a tsunami.

 The Mutos, short for "Massive Unidentified Terrestrial Organism", are a pair of creatures that remained dormant within the fossilized corpse of a Godzillasaur buried within the earth's crust until being accidentally awakened in 1999.
-There are two of them: A six-legged terrestrial female Muto, and a male four-legged winged Muto.
+There are two of them: A terrestrial female Muto, and a smaller winged male Muto.
 They feed off of nuclear radiation and upon regaining strength intend to unite and build a nest to rebuild their species.
 The organization MONARCH is responsible for their discovery and has been studying the two creatures.

 Alas, Poor Villain: It's hard not to feel a bit sorry for the Mutos when the mother is mourning the death of her babies, especially when we see them meet and the father feeds a nuke to the mother and they nuzzle a bit before making the nest.
 The mother's anguished vocalizations manage to convey the message perfectly.

 All There in the Script: The script allegedly refers to them as "Hokmuto" and "Femuto" respectively.
 Hokmuto gets his name from Janjira being located in Hokkaido in an earlier draft, and Femuto gets hers from being a lady monster.

 Anti-Villain: Not really apparent until near the end of the film.
 Their goal is merely to reunite with one another, have offspring, and ensue the resurgence of their species.
 Even with the amount of destruction they cause, they are at least sympathetic in this regard.
 In addition, they usually only cause destruction solely because they're so large and through the movie they act like actual animals.